RDB2G-Bench: A Comprehensive Benchmark for Automatic Graph Modeling of Relational Databases: Dataset Design for

-In this section, we introduce the datasets provided in \ourdata, our RDB-to-graph modeling benchmark.
-Each dataset comprises graph models (i.e., representations) of a relational database (RDB) paired with downstream task performance metrics of machine learning (ML) models trained on those graph models.
-We first describe the considered space of graph models (Section~\ref{subsec:searchspace}), followed by the procedure for obtaining ML performance metrics on each graph model (Section~\ref{subsec:datasettings}).
+Each dataset comprises graph models (i.e., graph-structured representations) of a given relational database (RDB) paired with downstream task performance metrics of graph neural networks (GNNs) (denoted by $\mathcal{M}$) trained on those graph models.
+We first describe the considered design space of graph models (Section~\ref{subsec:searchspace}), followed by the procedure for obtaining GNN performance metrics on each graph model (Section~\ref{subsec:datasettings})

 \textbf{RDBs and downstream predictive tasks.} Our \ourdata datasets were created based on 5 real-world RDBs and 12 predictive tasks provided in RelBench~\cite{robinson2024relbench}.
 The RDBs and tasks, summarized in Figure~\ref{fig:datasetsummary}(a), were carefully selected to cover a diverse set of tasks (classification, regression, and recommendation) and domains.
 Refer to Appendix~\ref{app:relbenchdataset} for the details of the RDBs and tasks.